Despite repeated urgings, no safe corridor for students stranded in Sumy: India tells UNSC

 In his conversation with Zelensky, Modi expressed deep concern about the ongoing conflict and resultant humanitarian crisis.
 Modi thanked Ukrainian authorities for their facilitation in evacuating more than 20000 Indian citizens from Ukraine.

-Modi emphasized the need for quick and safe evacuation of students stranded in Ukraine.
+Modi emphasised the need for quick and safe evacuation of students stranded in Ukraine.

 Tirumurti told the Council that in his conversations with the leadership of both sides, Modi reiterated “our call for immediate ceasefire and the need for both parties to return to the path of dialogue and diplomacy.”